isomerpages/scamshield/pages/About the ScamShield Bot.md

 In 3 steps, a user can report a suspected message or call directly to the Singapore Police Force.

+For Message reports:
 1. Forward or send a copy or screenshot of the message (received from any platform)
 2. Send the scammer’s contact info
-3. Indicate where the message was received.
+3. Indicate where the message was received

+ For Call reports:
- For call report, provide the caller's number or ID, a description of the call, and where the call was received.
+ 1. Provide the Caller's number or ID
+ 2. Write a description of the call
+ 3. Indicate where the call was received

 #### 5. What happens after you submit a report to the ScamShield Bot?